-- a) Land held for long-term capital appreciation rather than for short-term sale in the ordinary course of operations which council intends to sell at a beneficial time in the future. - b) Land held for a currently undetermined future use. - c) A building owned by the municipality (or held by the municipality under a finance lease) and leased out under one or more operating leases on a commercial basis. - d) A building that is currently vacant but is held to be leased out under one or more operating leases on a commercial basis to external parties. - e) Property that is being constructed or developed for future use as investment property.
+- a) Land held for long-term capital appreciation rather than for short-term sale in the ordinary course of operations which council intends to sell at a beneficial time in the future. - b) Land held for a currently undetermined future use. - c) A building owned by the municipality (or held by the municipality under a finance lease) and leased out under one or more operating leases (market rental does not need to be charged). - d) A building that is currently vacant but is held to be leased out under one or more operating leases on a commercial basis to external parties. - e) Property that is being constructed or developed for future use as investment property.